uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - Minimalist serverless RSS reader (PWA, React, CouchDB, Web worker, Offline persistance, Docker)

 - https://github.com/FieldDB/FieldDB /202112/js/inactive
+  - An offline/online field database which adapts to its user's terminology and I-Language
   - app written in 100% Javascript which runs entirely client side, backed by a NoSQL database
   - we are currently using CouchDB and its offline browser wrapper PouchDB alpha
+  - While the app was designed for "field linguists" it can be used by anyone collecting text/audio/video data or collecting highly structured data

 - https://github.com/seb835/proptodo-multi /201707/ts
   - A multi-user to-do list, using couchdb, pouchdb, ionic, and superlogin